Cynic1254/Block-B-blog/page/index.markdown

 The `WriteFiles` function simply loops over all the data in the map and writes it to files.
 The `Parse` function calls the callback functions (if they are bound) on the data.

-Using this class we can write the following code to generate the LuaBindings shown earlier in the post:
+Using this class, we can write the following code to generate the LuaBindings shown earlier in the post:
 ```cpp
 const Class *currentClass = nullptr;